LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/she-is-her.md

 her soul is hers,

-our story is ours,
+our story is ours.

+&nbsp;

-even when she,
+Even when she,

 with the swing of a finger,